dialex/start-testing/docs/tools/heuristics.md

 # Heuristics

-> **tl;dr** SUMMARY_HERE
+> **tl;dr** SUMMARY_HERE a shortcut to make decisions or pick what to test

 ## Theory

 If [mnemonics]() act as "memory shortcuts", then heuristics are "decision shortcuts".

 > We use heuristics under conditions of uncertainty (...) to rapidly solve problems and make decisions.
-When you consider the vast number of decisions people make on a daily basis, it makes a lot of sense for our brains to use shortcuts to help us quickly assess the different options and decide.
+When you consider the number of decisions people make every day, it makes sense for our brains to use shortcuts to help us quickly assess the different options and decide.
 >
 > -- [Richard Bradshaw and Sarah Deery](https://www.ministryoftesting.com/dojo/lessons/software-testing-heuristics-mind-the-gap)

-Here is an example of a heuristics that you might recall from your student years: "I don't know the contents of the next exam, but the teacher already mentioned this subject three times, so it must be important."
+Here is an example of a heuristics that you might recall from your student years: "I don't know the contents of the next exam, but the teacher already mentioned this specific subject three times, so it must be important."

-This example heuristic is useful for demonstrating two other key characteristics of heuristics:
+> This is useful to demonstrate two key characteristics of heuristics:
+>

-- **All heuristics are fallible**.
+> - **All heuristics are fallible**.
 Under the availability heuristic, people tend to make decisions based on more recent information that is quickly called to mind and the solution you remember easily might not be the optimal solution.
-- **The unknowing use of any heuristic can lead to systematic errors in thinking known as biases**.
+> - **The unknowing use of any heuristic can lead to systematic errors in thinking known as biases**.
 Biases can have a detrimental impact on you and your testing.
 For example, under the availability heuristic, if you used a tool successfully in your last few projects, you might want to use it in the next even when there are more suitable tools available.
+>

 > Despite their fallible nature and the potential biases they cause, heuristics are very useful.
 It may be impossible or impractical to find the optimal solution to a problem.
 In these circumstances, we can use heuristics to find solutions that are ‘good enough’ to achieve our immediate goal.
 >